opendata-for-all/wapiml/README.md

 # WAPIml

 An OpenAPI round-trip tool that leverages on model-driven techniques to create, visualize, manage, and generate OpenAPI definitions.
-WAPIml embeds an OpenAPI metamodel but also a UML profile to enable working with Web APIs in any UML-compatible modeling tool
+WAPIml embeds an OpenAPI metamodel but also a UML profile to enable working with OpenAPI in any Eclipse UML-compatible modeling tool.

 N.B.
 The legacy tool **OpenAPItoUML**, which generates UML models from OpenAPI definitions, can be found under the branch *openapi-to-uml*.